 The contrast between workers’ compensation and personal injury claims can be unclear to some, and they may be mistaken for one another.
 However, these two have significant differences from each other.

 When an employee sustains an injury while on the job, they can file a workers’ compensation claim.
-If approved, the injured employee is eligible to receive benefits that compensate for any work-related losses.
-These benefits may cover lost wages, medical expenses, and rehabilitation costs.
+New York follows a no-fault system, meaning the injured worker is typically entitled to benefits regardless of who was at fault for the injury.
+These benefits may cover medical expenses, a portion of lost wages, and rehabilitation costs.
+However, workers’ compensation does not provide damages for pain and suffering.
 Under New York State law, employers are obligated to carry workers’ compensation insurance for their full-time and part-time employees, which covers the costs of an employee’s injury.

-If an employee is injured while at work and the circumstances of the injury fall outside the scope of a workers’ compensation claim, they may consider filing a personal injury claim.
+Workers’ compensation is generally the exclusive remedy for workplace injuries, meaning employees cannot sue their employer for negligence.
+However, a personal injury lawsuit may be an option if a third party (such as a property owner, contractor, or manufacturer of defective equipment) contributed to the injury.
 These types of lawsuits are less predictable and can take over a year to resolve in court.
 Personal injury claims also take into account factors such as pain, emotional trauma, and suffering caused by the injury, which are not covered under workers’ compensation.

 Seeking the Help of an Experienced Workers’ Compensation Attorney in Queens